 - Congestion: If there is a lot of traffic on the network, it can slow down the speed at which packets are sent and received.

 - Network link speed: If the network links are slow, it can take longer for packets to travel over them.

-- Quality of Service (QoS) settings: If the Quality of Service (QoS) settings on a network is configured poorly, it can cause delays.
+- Quality of Service (QoS) settings: If a network’s quality of Service (QoS) settings is configured poorly, it can cause delays.

 How to Reduce Latency?

 To reduce latency, you can try the following:

 - Use a wired connection instead of a wireless one